CharaChorder/docs/docs/Device Manager.rst

 Light and Dark Mode
 -------------------
 Also in the bottom right-hand corner, you'll find a sun or moon icon where you can toggle between light and dark mode.
-This toggle can help those who would rather a brighter screen to see better or a darker screen to reduce eye strain.
+This toggle can help those who would rather have a brighter screen to see better or a darker screen to reduce eye strain.

 Save Button
 -----------